thnguyenf5/GetMetotheCluster/Readme.md

 - user: user01
 - pass: f5agility!

+- UDF blueprint has prerequisite software like containerd and kubectl/kubeadmin/kubelet packages.
+This lab also uses local  hostfile for DNS resolution.
+UDF blueprint is listed as "NGINX Ingress Controller - Calico CNI - Get me to the Cluster"
 Additional changes that were made from the white paper:
 - Ubuntu 22.04 LTS
 - FRR routing package was used instead of Quagga